A Plea for Captain John Brown

-"A Plea for Captain John Brown" is an essay by Henry David Thoreau.
-It is based on a speech Thoreau first delivered to an audience at Concord, Massachusetts, on October 30, 1859, two weeks after John Brown's raid on Harpers Ferry, and repeated several times before Brown's execution on December 2, 1859.
+"A Plea for Captain John Brown" is an essay by Henry David Thoreau, based on a speech he first delivered to an audience at Concord, Massachusetts, on October 30, 1859, two weeks after John Brown's raid on Harpers Ferry, and repeated several times before Brown's execution on December 2, 1859.
 It was later published as a part of Echoes of Harper's Ferry in 1860.

 Context

 John Brown, a radical abolitionist, and 21 other men seized the Federal armory at Harper's Ferry, the holding place for approximately 100,000 rifles and muskets, hoping to arm slaves and create a violent rebellion against the South.
 After 36 hours, the revolt was suppressed by Federal forces led by Robert E. Lee, and Brown was jailed.
 The raid resulted in thirteen deaths: twelve rebels and one U.S. Marine.

+Ralph Waldo Emerson, in a memorial essay written after Thoreau's death, describes the first presentation of this essay:Before the first friendly word had been spoken for Captain John Brown, he [Thoreau] sent notices to most houses in Concord, that he would speak in a public ball on the condition and character of John Brown, on Sunday evening, and invited all people to come.
+The Republican Committee, the Abolitionist Committee, sent him word that it was premature and not advisable.
+He replied,—“I did not send to you for advice, but to announce that I am to speak.”
+The hall was filled at an early hour by people of all parties, and his earnest eulogy of the hero was heard by all respectfully, by many with a sympathy that surprised themselves.

-After being found guilty of murder, treason, and inciting a slave insurrection, Brown was hanged on December 2, 1859.
+Brown himself, after being found guilty of murder, treason, and inciting a slave insurrection, was hanged on December 2, 1859.
 Although largely called a failure at the time, the raid and Brown's subsequent execution impelled the American Civil War.